Wamboe/mpesaPythonModule/README.md

 # mpesaPythonModule
-a simple mpesa lib for all apis
+a simple python lib for mpesa apis